 WORKING FOR THE WEEKEND

 The Thunder always prefer to avoid Saturday home games and instead play on Sunday.
 The reasoning is that they are wanting to avoid conflicting with college football, which makes sense.
-The Thunder do play once on Saturday this season (they didn’t have any last season), Jan.
-11 against the Bucks.
-They play 15 times on Sunday at home, and just six times Friday night in OKC.
+The Thunder do play once on Saturday this season — their home opener on Nov.
+1 — and have 18 Sunday games (11 at home) and 18 Friday games (12 at home).

 LOOK AT ME NOW

-The Thunder make 24 national TV appearances this season (10 ESPN, 10 TNT and four on ABC).
-And that’s not counting the six on NBATV, which I don’t.
+The Thunder make 25 national TV appearances this season (10 ESPN, nine TNT and six on ABC).
+And that’s not counting the seven on NBATV, which I don’t.
 (Why?
 Because NBATV is hardly “national TV.”
 First, not that many people get the channel and secondly, you get local announcers on the game.
 There’s a certain feel to a national TV game, which you most certainly don’t get on NBATV.
 Besides, the games are blacked out in OKC so you don’t get to see them anyway.)
-Twenty-four is tied with the Lakers for the most national TV appearances for any team, and is one more than the Heat get (23).
-Last season the Thunder were tied for the league lead with 25 national TV appearances.
-Small market?
+Twenty-five ties the Thunder with the Cavs and Bulls for the most appearances on national television.
+But remember: OKC is a small market and Kevin Durant has to leave if anyone is ever going to see him play.